Skip to main content

 Nurse.com Blog

-Called SBAR, which stands for Situation, Background, Assessment, and Recommendation, the evidence-based method was designed to give the most critical information in the shortest amount of time.
-Within the healthcare industry, it already has been applied in other sectors, such as emergency services.
+The evidence-based method, SBAR, stands for Situation, Background, Assessment, and Recommendation.
+It was designed to provide the most critical information in the shortest amount of time.
+Although it is currently used in the healthcare industry, it has already been applied in other sectors, such as emergency services.

-Oftentimes, communication breakdowns have dire consequences, adds Bertha Uka, RN, MSN, BSN, clinical nurse coordinator in the med/surg unit at the East Orange Campus of the VA New Jersey Health Care System. ?Gaps in communication can lead to serious breakdowns in the continuity of nursing care, inappropriate treatment, and potential harm to the patients.?
+Oftentimes, communication breakdowns have dire consequences, added Bertha Uka, RN, MSN, BSN, clinical nurse coordinator in the med/surg unit at the East Orange Campus of the VA New Jersey Health Care System.
+"Gaps in communication can lead to serious breakdowns in the continuity of nursing care, inappropriate treatment, and potential harm to the patients."

 Because of a lack of a standardized, end-of-shift reporting method in the healthcare industry, The Joint Commission identified the development of such a technique as a key process for assuring patient safety, the nurses explained.

-That?s because the standardized form encompasses and categorizes each patient?s vital information, says Delva, a triage nurse in East Orange?s outpatient primary care group. ?It does make nurses more accurate in their communication [and] more precise because you get straight to the point.?
+That's because the standardized form encompasses and categorizes each patient's vital information, said Delva, a triage nurse in East Orange's outpatient primary care group.
+"It does make nurses more accurate in their communication [and] more precise because you get straight to the point."

-Furthermore, Delva adds, since SBAR aims for brevity, nurses using the method spend less time creating and transmitting reports and more time caring for patients.
+Furthermore, Delva added that since SBAR aims for brevity, nurses using the method spend less time creating and transmitting reports and more time caring for patients.

 BACKGROUND: Medical history